Bronchopulmonary Dysplasia (BPD) in Premature Babies

 The symptoms of chronic lung disease may seem like symptoms of other conditions.
 Make sure your child sees their healthcare provider for a diagnosis.

 Chronic lung disease comes on slowly.
 Your child’s healthcare provider may look at several factors.
-It may be diagnosed when a premature baby with breathing problems still needs oxygen after reaching 28 days of age.
+These include how long and what type of respiratory support and oxygen they need.